JPValentine/PersonalProj/bitManipulation/README.md

-the goal of this project was to practice with bit manipulation as well as getting a better grasp of how the django framework operates.
+The goal of this project was to practice with bit manipulation as well as getting a better grasp of how the django framework operates.

 To run:
   -download the code